Are you a millennial?

 Have a Clear Definition of Success

-As much as everyone is battling for amassing wealth, we all have different definitions and perceptions to what success really means to us.
+As much as everyone is battling for amassing wealth, we all have different definitions and perceptions of what success really means to us.
 We all have different goals in life.
 It is more like a blueprint of what we want in life.

 In your 20s, you’re likely to have a vague set of goals.
 Very people have a clearly defined path of what they want to do in life and come up with strategies to achieve that objective.